 “A tale of love and loss.”
 I once owned a skirt.
 I believed it to be the perfect skirt and I wore it everywhere.
 I wore it for years – we were inseparable.
-It was my more favorite-est ever skirt.
+It was my most favorite-est ever skirt.
 Then a couple of years ago I noticed it was looking a little thread-bare.
 The seams were starting to come away.
-It didn’t help that despite my best intentions, I seemed to have ‘out-grown’ it a little and it really didn’t fit properly any more.
-I couldn’t give it up though until one day after a particularly fine Sunday Brunch there was a rending sound as it/we tore apart for ever.
-It couldn’t handle the stress of our relationship any more and we parted ways later that afternoon, never to see each other again.
+It didn't help that despite my best intentions, I seemed to have ‘out-grown' it a little and it really didn't fit properly anymore.
+I couldn't give it up though until one day after a particularly fine Sunday Brunch there was a rending sound as it/we tore apart forever.
+It couldn't handle the stress of our relationship anymore and we parted ways later that afternoon, never to see each other again.
 But I never could forget my best-est ever skirt…

 That's why I chose to recreate it – and the On Safari Skirt pattern is released today.
 What would you call this style?
 I've seen it called a cargo skirt or safari skirt but I think I'll just call it the best skirt I've ever had.
 And now my best-est skirt ever can be yours too.

-- Interesting details on the back with slanted yoke and panel
+- Interesting details on the back with a slanted yoke and panel

 - Optional belt loops